Monday, September 30, 2013

 Add all into large ziploc and freeze.
 Cook on LOW approx. 8 hours, serve with Fritos.

 I also threw a chuck roast into a bag and added a pre-mixed crock pot sauce for Tavern Style Pot Roast - it just sounded good.
-(I didn't buy it at Amazon, I just couldn't find the Campbell's link) Plus, there is a bag of chicken drums marinating for Hubby to grill.
-And I made party sammies with Cajun turkey, monterrey jack, and sweet potato buns.
-If you look reeeeallly close you can see Brown Sugar Chicken, and some broth and the rest of Mexican Tinga Chicken that will morph into Chicken Tortilla Soup.
+Plus, there is a bag of chicken drums marinating for Hubby to grill.
+And I made party sammies with Cajun turkey, monterey jack, and sweet potato buns.
+If you look really close you can see Brown Sugar Chicken, and some broth and the rest of Mexican Tinga Chicken that will morph into Chicken Tortilla Soup.
 And lastly, there's Calamity Anne's Meatloaf in there somewhere.

 I'm ready for the next couple of weeks - bring it!